AmirrezaFiroozi/AlaaTV-link-generator/README.md

 # This program is still in beta

 ## Usage
-`echo 'COURSE_LINK' | python3 alaatv_lg.py`
+`python3 alaatv_lg.py COURSE_LINK`
 or run the script first and enter the link

 ## TODO
-0. enable user to generate link for different qualities provided by AlaaTV.com
-1. handle command line arguments and retrieve the link from the command line
-2. add --help, --separator, --save options
+1. add --help options
-3. and more ...
+2. and more ...